College News in Brief...

 Nabila Walji Photo Competition

-This term saw the return of the Nabila Walji Photography Competition, inviting students and staff to submit photos in memory of former Visual, Material and Museum Anthropology MSc student Nabila.
+The Nabila Walji Photography Competition returned in Trinity, inviting students and staff to submit photos in memory of former Visual, Material and Museum Anthropology MSc student Nabila.
 Nabila loved capturing the world around her through her camera lens, and her unique way of seeing the world became the inspiration behind the competition theme, ‘Beauty in the Mundane’.
 This term’s winner was DPhil Engineering Science student Phoebe Cheung for her submission of a striking white and blue spiral staircase, as selected by the Walji family.
 Thank you to everyone who submitted entries for this term’s competition.

-We are sorry to share that our College Librarian, Fiona Wilson, will be leaving Keble this summer.
+We are sorry to share that our College Librarian, Fiona Wilson, will be leaving Keble at the end of the summer.
 Since starting in 2021, she has been an integral part of both the library and wider College community, supporting our students and providing her dedication and expertise in managing our Special Collections.
 We are truly grateful for everything she has brought to Keble and wish her the very best for her next steps.

 Manuscript on Loan